How To Create A To Do List In WordPress

 Date Format

-This section lets you specify how to display dates on your to-do lists (e.g. month/day/year, day/month/year, etc.)
+In this area you can specify how to display dates in your todo list (e.g. month/day/year, day/month/year, etc.)

 WordPress Codex – Formatting Date And Time